typhonjs-node-esdoc/esdoc-plugin-extends-replace/README.md

 flexibility in the code matching allowing `Backbone.<class>` or `backbone.<class>` matching in the extends statements.
 It also requires the import statement for Backbone to match `import Backbone from 'backbone';` or `import backbone from 'backbone';`

-If installing and working directly with `esdoc-plugin-extends-replace` the following is an example integration for `package.json`:
+If installing and working directly with `esdoc-plugin-extends-replace` the following is an example integration for `package.json` along with an NPM script to run ESDoc:
 ```
 {
   ...

   "devDependencies": {
+    "esdoc": "^0.4.0",
-    "esdoc-plugin-extends-replace": "^0.4.1",
+    "esdoc-plugin-extends-replace": "^0.4.0",
     "esdoc-plugin-jspm": "^0.6.0",
-    "jspm": "^0.16.25",
+    "jspm": "^0.16.0"
-    "gulp": "^3.9.0",
-    "gulp-esdoc": "^0.2.0",
   },

   "jspm": {